microsoft/nni/docs/en_US/GeneralNasInterfaces.md

 ![](../img/example_enas.png)

-## Unified NAS search space representation
+## Unified NAS search space specification

 After finishing the trial code through the annotation above, users have implicitly specified the search space of neural architectures in the code.
 Based on the code, NNI will automatcailly generate a search space file which could be fed into tuning algorithms.
 This search space file follows the following `json` format.